Farming/Frequently Asked Questions

 The cattle on the land before conversion will never achieve organic status.
 Any calves born 3 months after conversion start date on the holding are eligible for in-conversion status.
 In-conversion animals cannot be sold as organic (full symbol) until they have achieved full symbol status following a two-year conversion period.
 The cows currently on the farm may be retained for breeding purposes and are known as ‘Approved for Symbol Breeding Purposes.’

-In most cases the answer is no, however, there are some exemptions that can be made if organic stock is not available you may be able to purchase a non-organic breeding bull or non-organic breeding females up to 10% of your adult herd.
-Please contact the Irish Organic Association for more information on this.
+Once you have joined organics you must purchase organic/in-conversion animals.
+However, there are some exemptions that can be made if organic stock is not available.
+For instance, you may be able to purchase a non-organic breeding bull or non-organic breeding females (heifer/ in-calf heifer) up to 10% of your adult herd (i.e., any animals over 2 years old).
+Please contact the Irish Organic Association for further information.
 Most farmers breed their own replacements.

 You must seek an organic bull where possible.
 However, a bull from a non-organic farm can be bought by an organic farmer under derogation and be managed according to the Organic Standards.
-You must seek a stock derogation from the Irish Organic Association to purchase a non-organic bull.
-Artificial insemination is permitted in organic production, sexed semen is permitted also however heat synchronisation and hormones are restricted.
-Non-organic male breeding animals may be purchased for breeding under derogation.
+You must seek a non-organic stock derogation from the Irish Organic Association to purchase a non-organic bull.

 sheep